mtgagliano/mtgagliano.github.io/_posts/2020-01-23-optimizing-workflows-for-growing-development-teams.md

 Among many great options like Basecamp, Monday, and Jira, we settled on Asana for its multitude of features, great UX, and easy integration into our newly created workflow.

-The new workflow culminates in a kanban-inspired sprint board that we call the Development Queue.
+This new workflow culminates in a kanban-inspired sprint board that we call the Development Queue.

 ![Engineering Team Development Workflow by Matt Gagliano]({{ site.baseurl }}/assets/img/posts/optimizing-workflows/dev-queue.png "Engineering Team Development Workflow by Matt Gagliano")